SeanNoe/LASIF-utils/README.md

 # Global FWI utils

 Some of the LASIF functionalities are becoming more and more difficult to maintain.
 Therefore, it makes sense to move some of the utilities, like plotting-functions, outside of LASIF.
-This repository runs with minimal requirements.
+This repository runs with minimal requirements (excluding LASIF and Salvus).

 Set up a new conda - environment.